omarvsoft/new-architecture-mock-up/README.md

 Although  this plugin has the feature of build the docker image (through `mvn fabric8:build`) this is not its purpose at this moment.

-We are building the docker image through `docker-maven-plugin` provided by spotify.
+We are building the docker image through `docker-maven-plugin` provided by Spotify.

 The image configuration in the fabric8 plugin has the intention of build correctly kubernetes.yaml/openshift.yaml descriptors and not to build the docker image.